Bill would add suicide prevention info to Md. highway signs

 Amodio said she was told by the Maryland Department of Transportation that it loved the idea, but the state prohibits any messages on the electronic signs that are unrelated to traffic.

-Felix added that Maryland code “requires that Amber and Silver alerts are broadcast via overhead message boards as disseminated by Maryland State Police.”

-According to a legislative analysis of the bill, the SHA is responsible for more than 16,800 lane miles of road and 2,500 bridges.
-The legislation could be implemented using existing budgeted funds, the note states.
+According to a legislative analysis of the bill, the SHA is responsible for more than 16,800 lane-miles of road and 2,500 bridges.

 In a January 2017 position statement regarding suicide prevention on bridges, the National Suicide Prevention Lifeline supports highway signage.